purveshmakode24/blog/_posts/2019-12-25-working-with-forks.md

 #### Syncing a fork (Keeping fork up-to-date)

-Sync a fork of a repository to keep it ==up-to-date== with the upstream repository.
+Sync a fork of a repository to keep it up-to-date with the upstream repository.
 * Updating your fork from original repo to keep up with their changes:
 	```
 	    git pull upstream master